 Sparke Helmore's involvement in the program is through the Australian Network on Disability.
 See their website for more information. www.and.org.au

 Many of our partners and staff are actively involved in a range of community organisations, from the grass roots level to the boardroom.

-We also hold many activities in our eight offices in support of local community organisations.
+We also hold many activities in our nine offices in support of local community organisations.